netdata/netdata/packaging/installer/methods/kickstart.md

 - `--disable-cloud`: For local builds, don’t build any of the cloud code at all.
 For native packages and static builds, use runtime configuration to disable cloud support.
 - `--require-cloud`: Only install if Netdata Cloud can be enabled.
 Overrides `--disable-cloud`.
+- `--install`: Specify an installation prefix for local builds (by default, we use a sane prefix based on the type of system), this option is deprecated and will be removed in the future version, please use `--install-prefix` instead.
-- `--install`: Specify an installation prefix for local builds (by default, we use a sane prefix based on the type of system).
+- `--install-prefix`: Specify an installation prefix for local builds (by default, we use a sane prefix based on the type of system).
 - `--old-install-prefix`: Specify the custom local build's installation prefix that should be removed.
 - `--uninstall`: Uninstall an existing installation of Netdata.
 - `--reinstall-clean`: Performs an uninstall of Netdata and clean installation.